U.S. judge blocks Qualcomm effort to put antitrust ruling on hold

 Among other things, the ruling would drastically alter Qualcomm’s business model by forcing it to license its patents to rival chip makers instead of phone makers, which could potentially slice its patent royalties from several dollars per phone to pennies.
 Those patents generate most of Qualcomm’s profits.

 Qualcomm on May 28 asked Koh to set aside her decision while it pursues an appeal.
-It argued that Koh’s ruling raised “serious legal questions” because, among other things, Koh blocked market evidence showing that Apple dropped Qualcomm in favor of rival chip supplier Intel Corp (INTC.O).
+It argued that Koh’s ruling raised “serious legal questions” because, among other things, Koh blocked market evidence showing that Apple dropped Qualcomm in favor of rival chip supplier Intel Corp.

-Smartphone maker LG Electronics Inc (066570.KS) opposed Qualcomm’s efforts to freeze the ruling.
+Smartphone maker LG Electronics Inc opposed Qualcomm’s efforts to freeze the ruling.
 The phone maker said it is negotiating chip supply and patent license agreements with Qualcomm and could be forced into signing another unfair deal unless Koh’s protections remain in place.
 The FTC had also opposed Qualcomm’s move.

 Koh’s ruling on Wednesday only related to whether to put the provisions on hold temporarily as any appeal plays out.
 Analysts expect many phone makers to be negotiating critical 5G contracts with Qualcomm while the appeal runs its course.